Cain Vet Group, Powys

 When there is so much sheep movement, effective quarantine strategies are essential, in particular quarantine drenching.

 In many cases quarantine drenching is not being done properly because sheep are being given the incorrect dose.
 The weight of sheep is calculated incorrectly resulting in the wrong dose of wormer being given.
 It is, therefore, essential the correct advice is given when anthelmintics are dispensed, ensuring the most appropriate drug is used at the correct dose.

-All contributing vets are members of XLVets, a group of vet practices which work together, alongside commercial research and manufacturing companies.
+Q All participating vets are members of XLVets, a group of farm animal committed practices who work together, alongside commercial research and manufacturing companies.
 They aim to share best practice on advice and disease prevention initiatives.